a2ankitrai/2KX7/Java/Inside_JVM.md

 Platform independence, security, and network-mobility--these three facets of Java's architecture work together to make Java suitable for the emerging networked computing environment.
 Because Java programs are platform independent, network-delivery of software is more practical.

-A Java Virtual Machine's main job is to load class files and execute the bytecodes they contain.